 Can I bring my children?

 This depends on the individual castle, but many castles do welcome children.
-For a full list of family friendly castle hotels, take a look at our Family Friendly Search page.

 Do castle properties cater for disabled guests?